-- 5.1 Each employee is responsible for reporting the job related injury or illness to his or her supervisor within 24 hours of the incident, except under extenuating circumstances.
-The initial report should be made to the employee's immediate supervisor, or if unavailable, to the next supervisor in the chain of command.
-The initial report may be made verbally, but must be followed by completion as soon as possible of the necessary forms outlined below. - 5.2 For injuries which result in absence from work at any time following the day of the injury, the employee must complete Form CS-14-25B, Request for Leave of Absence for on-the-job disability, within 24 hours of the disability and have the attending physician complete the appropriate portion of the form.
-If, because of injuries, the employee is physically unable to comply with this requirement, it shall be the supervisor's responsibility to complete and submit the form for the employee. - 5.3 The employee must complete Form ES-1531A, Employee-Employer Report of Occupational Injury or Illness. - 5.4 The employee and others concerned, shall provide the department head, City Manager or his representative with any additional evidence necessary to elaborate on or substantiate injury and medical reports. - 5.5 When necessary, the employee must report as soon as possible to a licensed physician. - a.
+- 5.2 For injuries which result in absence from work at any time following the day of the injury, the employee must complete Form CS-14-25B, Request for Leave of Absence for on-the-job disability, within 24 hours of the disability and have the attending physician complete the appropriate portion of the form.
+If, because of injuries, the employee is physically unable to comply with this requirement, it shall be the supervisor's responsibility to complete and submit the form for the employee. - 5.3 The employee must complete Form ES-1531A.
+Employee-Employer Report of Occupational Injury or Illness. - 5.4 The employee and others concerned, shall provide the department head, City Manager or his representative with any additional evidence necessary to elaborate on or substantiate injury and medical reports. - 5.5 When necessary, the employee must report as soon as possible to a licensed physician. - a.
 In doubtful and/or controversial cases, the employee shall be required to report to a physician who is acceptable to the Workers' Compensation Administration.

 - b.
-The employee, if dissatisfied with the treatment received from the first approved physician, has the right to ask for a change of physicians; however, the physician selected must always be acceptable to the Workers' Compensation Administration. - 5.6 The employee must obtain a medical diagnosis and prognosis for light duty with all applicable work restrictions, since industrial leave cannot be granted if light duty is available and can be performed. - 5.7 The employee must follow a course of treatment which will lead to recovery in as short a period of time as possible. - 5.8 If requested during prolonged disability, a fully completed set of Form CS-14-25B, including the physician's certification, shall be provided by the employee for each pay period in order to obtain up-to-date medical information. - 5.9 Each employee is responsible to cooperate with Risk Management in their function of determining eligibility and returning the employee to work.
+The employee, if dissatisfied with the treatment received from the first approved physician, has the right to ask for a change of physicians: however, the physician selected must always be acceptable to the Workers' Compensation Administration. - 5.6 The employee must obtain a medical diagnosis and prognosis for light duty with all applicable work restrictions, since industrial leave cannot be granted if light duty is available and can be performed. - 5.7 The employee must follow a course of treatment which will lead to recovery in as short a period of time as possible. - 5.8 If requested during prolonged disability, a fully completed set of Form CS-14-25B, including the physician's certification, shall be provided by the employee for each pay period in order to obtain up-to-date medical information. - 5.9 Each employee is responsible to cooperate with Risk Management in their function of determining eligibility and returning the employee to work.